Empower employees to report safety risks properly to ensure the appropriate steps are taken to prevent the hazard from escalating.

 A hazard report should include the following:

-A strong system of record keeping for hazard report form OSHA is necessary for companies to keep track of hazards, risks, control measures and corrective actions.
+A strong system of record-keeping for hazard reports from OSHA is necessary for companies to keep track of hazards, risks, control measures, and corrective actions.
 In addition to complying with regulatory requirements, a reliable hazard analysis system helps identify hazards early to proactively improve workplace safety.